Witivio/vas-documentation/src/en/chatbot/communication/survey.md

 # Sondages

+## Introduction and important informations

+This new survey component is delivered into production from thuesday November 14th as a beta test version.
+In order to help you to take control of this component we wanted to desactivate (in the surveys) the following features :
+- Request a file from the user
+- Call an internal dialog.

+These features will be updated soon.

-Create a survey for your collaborators using Virtual Agent Studio.
+## Create a survey for your collaborators

 Click on the  **Communication** tab and then on **Survey**.